lydiastepanek/pen-loop-dot-io-archive/src/content/posts/behind-whatsapps-slowing-growth.md

 But not everyone cares about security.
 People are turning 13 and getting new phones, and they’re installing the apps that their parents use.
 While Telegram was the most popular Android messaging app of 2021, WhatsApp regained first place in 2022, according to Meltwater's 2023 [Digital Report](https://datareportal.com/reports/digital-2023-global-overview-report):

 ![](/images/posts/popular_apps.png "popular apps")
-<center>Looks like 2021’s privacy changes are a distant memory, with WhatsApp back in the #1 spot on the "Favorite social media platforms" list.</center>
+<div class="image-caption">Looks like 2021’s privacy changes are a distant memory, with WhatsApp back in the #1 spot on the "Favorite social media platforms" list.</div>

 WhatsApp might very well keep its #1 spot for the foreseeable future (until TikTok adds better messaging, hah).
 But we saw something interesting happen in 2021: that WhatsApp sacrificed a significant corner of its market by revealing its lenient stance on privacy.
 To this day, Telegram is still the [most popular](https://www.similarweb.com/blog/research/market-research/worldwide-messaging-apps) messaging app in ten countries, including Cambodia and Iraq, the majority of which have authoritarian governments.
 So Telegram hasn't completely lost its market hold.